-If you were to cook long grain white rice in a pot on a cooktop, it generally involves using a similar amount plus a little more water (example: 2 cups raw rice plus 2-1/2 cups water).
-This is very standard and one usually uses the same measuring cup for both ingredients.
+If you were to cook long grain white rice in a pot on a cooktop, it generally involves using a set amount of rice and slightly more water than rice (example: 2 cups raw rice plus 2-1/2 cups water).
+This is very standard and you can use the same measuring cup for both ingredients.

-But if you use the smaller cup measure for rice then use a standard cup for water, this makes the ingredients improperly proportioned for best cooking results.
-And if you are making the maximum rice possible in your cooker, using a standard U.S. measurement for rice and/or water, will overload your cooker.
+Feel free to use whatever you want to fill the rice cooker, as long as you hit the water line inside the rice cooker.
+If you are making the maximum rice possible in your cooker, using a standard U.S. measurement for rice and/or water, you will overload your rice cooker.

 A rice maker is a simple kitchen gadget that can streamline your cooking and help make a wide variety of rice and grains.